Are you having a difficult time writing blog posts for your art blog?

-The more solutions you can provide that relate to your topic, the better.
+The more solutions you can provide to your topic, the better.
 This strategy will soon have you seen as an authority in your niche.

 You will want to continue to do this for all of the categories you will be writing about for your art blog.

-When you are done with this, you will have an endless amount of art topics to write about.
+When you are done with this, you will have many art topics to write about.

 Related Post: 110 Art Blogging Ideas

 Writing A Rough Draft

-AT this point, you have defined what your niche is, and you have also made a list of categories and topics you will be writing about.
+AT this point, you have defined your niche, and you have also made a list of categories and topics you will be writing about.

-The next step is to develop a schedule for all of the topics you will be writing about.
+The next step is to develop a schedule for all of the topics you write about.
 This is also known as a content calendar or an editorial calendar.

 Related Post: How To Create a Blog Editorial Calendar

 When it is time to sit down and write a post, you will want to write a generic title and some key points that you would like to discuss in your post.

 A rough draft is not meant to be perfect.
 There will be time to edit your work later.
 This is the time to develop an outline for your post, so it will be easier for you to stay focused on the covering topic.

 After you have your bullet points written, it is time to add content that will be valuable to your readers.

 Start with the first key point and write detailed information that will support that particular point you are trying to make.

-When you finished with that point move on to the next and repeat.
+When you finish with that point, move on to the next and repeat.

-Repeat this process until you have finished writing about every key point that you had listed.
+Repeat this process until you have finished writing about every key point you had listed.

 Now that you finished writing about the key points that you wanted to do a quick edit.
-The quick edit is for you to read quickly through your content, make sure that it makes sense, flows, and fix any mistakes that jump out.
+The quick edit is for you to read quickly through your content, make sure that it makes sense, flows, and fixes any mistakes.